Welcome to Data, et cetera.

 What is Data, et cetera?

 Data, et cetera was started in 2018 with the goal of using publicly-available data to share knowledge in new ways.
 Sometimes this means analyses of data to help us understand important policy questions.
 Other times it's illustrating concepts in new and interesting ways.
 Basically, our primary objective is to be informative, accurate, and useful.

 Who are we?

-Data, et cetera is run by a small team of data journalists based in Geneva, Switzerland.
+Data, et cetera is run by a small team of data journalists based in Washington, DC.

-Patrick Drake is currently an analyst at the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Previously, he was a statistician and demographer at the U.S. Centers for Disease Control.
+Patrick Drake is currently a senior data analyst with KFF’s Program on Medicaid and the Uninsured.
+Previously, he was an analyst at the Global Fund to Fight AIDS, Tuberculosis and Malaria and a statistician and demographer at the U.S. Centers for Disease Control.
 You can email Patrick, find him on LinkedIn, or view his CV.